Menu

 The septic system handles all of the waste and wastewater treatment on-site, making it a lifesaver for the twenty percent of households whose building is not connected to a centralized or public sewer system.
 These on-site wastewater treatment systems are efficient and effective on their own, but they need a hand every now and then.
 Routine maintenance is crucial if you want to prevent unexpected repairs and even a system failure.
 Septic tank pumping and septic cleaning are two of the most important maintenance items, and Rooter Man is proud to offer these services in West Covina, CA.

-Call Rooter Man to schedule a septic tank cleaning or emergency septic pumping in West Covina, CA today.
+Call Rooter Man to schedule a septic inspection or emergency septic pumping in West Covina, CA today.
 Our live representatives and dedicated septic professionals are on standby for your call.

 How the septic system works